Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 - Run NPM start
 - Publish to Node Package Manager
 - Publish Documentation.js
+- Copy files from one place to another
+- Create Artifact for Continuous Delivery
 ```

-* On completion of a succesful integration, the code is added to the code base or is possibly moved on into Continuous Deployment.
+* On completion of a succesful integration, the code is added to the code base or is moved on into Continuous Deployment.
 Continuous Integration processes can be applied to different branches for different reasons to achieve different outcomes.
 * See VSTS Branching Strategy below for more detail as to how Continuous Integration is being applied within itgroove.

 ## 3. VSTS Continuous Delivery